MadhuRoy-git/DevOps-Course-Starter/README.md

 The URL for the app on Azure is : http://madhuazuretodo.azurewebsites.net/

 ### Running the application on Azure via Terraform
+The Infrastructure is provided in the Azure cloud by Terraform (IaC).
+The terraform configuration is in the main.tf file.
+The environment variables are provided by the app_settings block.
-The URL for the app on Azure via Terraform is : https://madhuterraformhelloapp.azurewebsites.net
+The variables can be input during runtime using the variables.tf file The URL for the app on Azure via Terraform is : https://madhuterraformhelloapp.azurewebsites.net

 ### OAuth with GitHub